Skip to content

 Summary

-Setting up Microsoft Family Safety lets you manage your children’s devices and online activity.
-You start by going to the Family Safety website and signing in with your Microsoft account.
-Then, you create a family group and invite members by email, assigning them roles like “Member” or “Organizer.”
-This helps you control screen time, block content, and manage app downloads, giving you more control and peace of mind.
+Setting up Microsoft Family Safety is simple and helps you manage your children’s device use and online activities.
+You start by visiting the Family Safety website and signing in with your Microsoft account to create a family group.
+Inviting members by email and assigning roles lets you control screen time, block content, and manage app downloads.

 Was this guide helpful?